When it comes to recording vocals, there is so much to try and remember.

 - Features a dual-layer of protective mesh that protects against plosives

 - It also prevents saliva and dust from entering the microphone, helping to keep it in good condition.

 - The 360º gooseneck stabilizing arm easily supports the pop filter’s weight without sacrificing flexibility.

-- Can be securely attached to a wide variety of microphone stands with an adjustable grip and integrated rubber ring.
+- It can be securely attached to various microphone stands with an adjustable grip and integrated rubber ring.

 - Some people found that the adjustable grip didn’t hold as well to microphone stands with a smaller diameter.

 Getting the best quality audio possible is essential for any serious podcaster.
-Ensuring no plosives or breath sounds are picked up by your microphone is a good place to start.
+Ensuring no plosives or breath sounds are picked up by your microphone is an excellent place to start.